AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/anchors.rst

 Calculator anchor
 -----------------

 The calculator itself has a named anchor.
-This is useful on mobile if there is an anchor link from the calculator to a section of the text.
-It can be confusing for the user to how to get back to the calculator.
+This is useful on mobile if there is an anchor link from the calculator to a section of the text; it can be confusing for the user to how to get back to the calculator.

 You can simply add the following Markdown to your text: